cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

     | User Name | **QA** |
     | Password | **1q2w3e4r5t6y*** |

-> **Important Note:** All the actions you will follow including this step
-    will be done on this Remote Computer's Console.
+> **Important Note:** All the actions you will follow including this step will be done on this Remote Computer's Console.

-5. Within the Remote Desktop session run the following command in **PowerShell** to create the guest vm to protect.
+5. Within the Remote Desktop session run the following command in **PowerShell** to promote to a Domain Controller.

   ```powershell